rphair/frankenwallet/docs/cardano/model.md

 {: .highlight }
 > The rest of material below suggests steps you might want to do differently on the Frankenwallet than you would on a traditional "air gap" system with a memory stick transferring your files.

+This general model is also used whenever utilities like the Stake Pool Operator Scripts are incorporated into the secure workflow ([see example](/cardano/scripts/usage/#example)).

 ## 1. Assembling the transaction details on the host machine {#assemble}

 ### Keep a current `protocol.json` file in your [host folder](/prepare/#host-folder) {#protocol-file}